paulhibbitts/test-docsify-this/docs/README.md

 - **Adding parameters directly to the Markdown File URL field** — You can append URL parameters (like `&link-color=cc0000&font-size=16px`) in the Web Page Builder's URL field for quick customization
 - **Manually adjusting URL parameters** — You can also manually modify the appearance by changing or adding specific parameters to the published Docsify-This URL

-For example, to display the Markdown file located at https://raw.githubusercontent.com/hibbitts-design/docsify-this-one-page-article/main/home.md with a Docsify sidebar including headings up to 3 levels, the Docsify-This URL is:
+For example, to display the Markdown file located at https://raw.githubusercontent.com/hibbitts-design/docsify-this-one-page-article/main/home.md with a Docsify sidebar including headings up to 3 levels, the published Docsify-This URL would be:

 <p style="word-wrap: break-word; margin-top: 1rem; padding: 6px; background-color: #666666; color: #F1F1F1; font-weight:normal; font-size: x-large; border-radius: 3px; font-family: monospace;">https://docsify-this.net?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-this-one-page-article/main&homepage=home.md&sidebar=true&maxLevel=3
 </p>